IdoKolet/Space-Invaders/README.md

 ## Run
-Download ans save the files in C:\tasm\bin
+Download ans save the files to C:\tasm\bin

 Run these commans in the DOSBOX:
 (DOSBox is a free and open-source emulator of an Intel x86)